joaoviictorti/RustRedOps/Parsing-PE/README.md

 # Parsing PE

-## Overview

-The code is focused on parsing the PE header of any Windows executable file.
+> The code is focused on parsing the PE header of any Windows executable file.

 ## Usage